noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### backend

-- fulfills incoming requests accepted by frontends
+- responds to requests received from frontends
-- each backend defines a group of servers to be load balanced

 ### listen

 - combines backend and frontend sections into one
-- only use for simple things (if any!)
+- only use for the stats page

 ### peers